Browse my Breaking the Code crime blog or use the search engine on the right

 Something good that is shared is something good that comes back to you.

-Please comment on this; give me your opinions and talk to your friends and neighbors.
-Let’s guarantee you a happy family, free from drugs and other addictions, free from gangs, free from heartache over the path your children choose in life, and free from abuse.
+Please comment on this.
+Give me your opinions and talk to your friends and neighbors.
+Let’s guarantee you a happy family.
+You need a family free from drugs and other addictions.
+Your family needs to be free from gangs, free from heartache over the path your children choose in life, and free from abuse.

-Then, let’s spread the word to your friends, and ask that they, in turn, spread it to their friends.
+Then, let’s spread the word to your friends.
+Ask that they, in turn, spread it to their friends.
 Every neighbor or friend to whom you show the light and every friend’s or neighbor’s child whom you help save will be an association that will benefit your own child.
 Let’s take the world back one family and one child at a time.